wendyverdonk93/docs/content/security-and-legal/risk-and-fraud/about-transaction-monitoring.md

 ---
 title: 'About transaction monitoring'
 weight: 5
-meta_title: "FAQ Risk and fraud - About transaction monitoring - MultiSafepay Docs"
+meta_title: "Risk and fraud - About transaction monitoring - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+aliases:
+    - /faq/risk-and-fraud/about-transaction-monitoring
 ---
 Under the [Wwft](https://www.fiu-nederland.nl/en/legislation/general-legislation/wwft), MultiSafepay is obliged to monitor the transactions of all merchants.